1 Field Engineer Squadron: Modern Day

 In 2000, the squadron was re-designated as 1 Armoured Engineer Squadron under 21st Engineer Regiment.
 By 2003 the squadron was re-designated as 1 Field Squadron.
 The squadron then deployed with 21 Engineer Regiment on Operation Telic two times; Operation Telic V (November 2004—April 2005) and Operation Telic XI (December 2006—June 2008).
-By 2008 following the Delivering Security in Changing World reforms of 2003, the 21st Engineer Regiment moved to Ripon Lines in Catterick in 2008 along with the brigade they were supporting, the 4th Mechanised Brigade.Watson and Rinaldi, Corps of Royal Engineers, p.
-267Watson and Rinaldi, Corps of Royal Engineers, p.
-277 Just before move as a result of the Army 2020 reforms, the squadron had the following structure;
+By 2008 following the Delivering Security in Changing World reforms of 2003, the 21st Engineer Regiment moved to Ripon Lines in Catterick in 2008 along with the brigade they were supporting, the 4th Mechanised Brigade.
+Just before move as a result of the Army 2020 reforms, the squadron had the following structure;